 To follow in the footsteps of Cook's childhood, enjoy our classic 7 mile circular walk that takes in two iconic landscapes - Cook’s Monument and Roseberry Topping, often climbed by the young Cook it offers stunning views of the heather moorland and coast.

 A smaller replica of Cook’s original ship, the Bark Endeavour offers scenic trips around Whitby harbour and along the coast to Sandsend, accompanied by traditional sea shanties and tales of the life of Cook and the history of Whitby.

 This Private Tour from York, Leeds or Harrogate provides the opportunity for your own group of up to 15 people to explore Captain Cook Country to commemorate the 250th anniversary.

 Activities to commemorate the 250th anniversary

-2018 marks the 250th anniversary of James Cook setting sail on HMS Bark Endeavour to observe the transit of Venus across the Sun in the Pacific Ocean and travel further to explore Australia and New Zealand.
+2018 marks the 250th anniversary of James Cook setting sail on HM Bark Endeavour to observe the transit of Venus across the Sun in the Pacific Ocean and travel further to explore Australia and New Zealand.